 This addendum is mostly a compilation of common-sense items.
-Most "dog
+Most

-people" would follow these without even thinking about it.
+"dog people" would follow these without even thinking about it.
 However, we have

 discovered with human rentals, to take nothing for granted.
-(For instance,
+(For instance, it

-anyone off- this is a fabulous place for dogs and their humans (Jackie
+anyone off- this is a fabulous place for dogs and their humans (Jackie adores

-for those bringing the 4-legged family member.
+bringing the 4-legged family member.

 1. Piddle Pads / Incontinence: If your dog uses piddle pads or is